KacagoHollo/madarmentes/README.md

 My first team project, made by bsamu, enikobuza, KacagoHollo, tgabriella.

 The visitor starts on the landing page, where is located a button and a bird animation.
 On the home page there is a nav bar, and the different sections.
 Navbar workes partly, the project main element is the made design by CSS and CSS flexbox.
+The website is responsive for the display size if mobile phones.

 We borrowed the bird-animation from here: "https://codepen.io/__akash__19/pen/QWKpyMm", and it has been edited by us.